Raging Slab: History

-A 1989 Guitar World review of Raging Slab described the groups sound as "Lynyrd Skynyrd meets Metallica".
+A 1989 Guitar World review of Raging Slab described the group's sound as "Lynyrd Skynyrd meets Metallica".
 By this time the group was touring extensively, opening for big-name acts such as the Red Hot Chili Peppers, the Ramones, Molly Hatchet and Warrant.
 One of the bands that had opened for Raging Slab on their 1990 tour was a then little-known group called Mr. Crowe's Garden, who were soon to become the Black Crowes.
 It was during this time that Strzempka and Steinman purchased a rural property in Pennsylvania and built "Slabby Road", the group's personal recording studio.
 The members of the group lived together on the farm in a type of "communal" relationship and began recording their second RCA record, From a Southern Space, produced by Alex Perialis.
 Executives at RCA were not pleased with the direction that the group was going with this recording and decide to withdraw their support for its release.
 During this time the group also opened for Guns N' Roses on their "Top Secret Club Tour".

 The band reentered the studio to record their third RCA record Freeburden with producer Michael Beinhorn, and the group were utilizing the talents of Chili Pepper and Pearl Jam drummer, Jack Irons.
 Once again their work is rejected by RCA.
 Def American impresario Rick Rubin began to make offers to the group to leave RCA and make records for his flourishing label.
 The group agreed and Rubin bought out the remainder of their contract with RCA.

 In 1992, the group began to record a new album with producer Brendan O'Brien as well as former Led Zeppelin member John Paul Jones who had agreed to work with the band, contributing string arrangements.

 In 1993, the band released their Def American debut, the double album Dynamite Monster Boogie Concert.
 A video that the group creates to accompany this release, "Anywhere But Here", featured former child actor Gary Coleman, and the video debuted on MTV's popular Beavis and Butt-Head program, where Beavis is heard to declare, "they're like Skynyrd, but cool…".

 The following year the band embarked on a European tour in support of Texas.
 They also played with Lenny Kravitz and Monster Magnet, but while in England the group's drummer Paul Sheehan suffered debilitating knee injuries and the group curtailed its tour.
 They returned to the U.S. and began recording their second Def American (by now known as American Recordings) album.
 The group delivered Black Belt in Boogie, but the record was rejected by Rubin, who reportedly told the group that he "didn't hear any songs" on it, and currently has not been released.
 It was during this time that lead guitarist Mark Middleton chose to leave the band, citing "personal problems" as the reason for his departure.
 Middleton went on to reform the Desperadoes, a classic rock cover band.